 Business Managers for the program need to order the emergency medical coverage three weeks before departure.
 Business offices must order emergency medical coverage for all participants on departmental programs by completing the Request for Study Abroad Insurance Coverage (RM23) and submitting it to Risk Management prior to the start of the program.
-The Program Leader is able to print a complete list including all participants' names, PUID, and birthdates from the program leader page to assist with this process.
+The Program Leader is able to print a complete list including all participants' names, PUID, and birthdates to assist with the process.
 The account information to which the insurance will be charged also needs to be included.
 This coverage should be purchased for the actual program dates.
-Cost of coverage is \$32 per month (1-35 days).

 After coverage has been ordered, Risk Management will send the business manager the insurance pamphlets that detail the coverage and an insurance card.
 These should be distributed to each student before departure.
-Program Leaders need to inform the student that their insurance includes travel assistance services (for evacuations related to natural disasters, medical needs, or political uprisings).
+Program Leaders need to inform the student that their insurance includes travel assistance services (for evacuations related to natural disasters, medical needs, or political uprisings), albeit knowing they will also receive information from Risk Management when they receive their insurance card.